Prompt Notebooks

 Step 1: Select Provider

-Select one of the providers on Prompt Playground page: openai, anthropic, google gemini.
+Select one of the providers for the prompt: openai, anthropic, google gemini.

 Step 2: Select Model